chenxy368/MediapipeUnityHumanTracking/README.md

 # MediapipeUnityHumanTracking
 Windows mediapipe+unity human tracking.

-Process communication with ZeroMQ, run .py first and then run project in Unity.

 Currently only support hand.

 Run app.py and then run the scene in unity.
 (I set the timeout for socket to 10 seconds.)